simonjacobs212/subscription-tracker/README.md

 ##### 1.3.1 My Subscriptions
 ##### 1.3.1.1 Viewing Subscriptions
 If you have already added subscriptions to you SubscriptionTracker account, selecting <strong>My Subscriptions</strong> will display a menu of all of your current subscriptions and the subscription details such as cost, duration, and renewal date.
-* Pressing `enter` on any of the current subscriptions will select that subscription and allow you to set up or modify the [reminder](#132-reminders) for this subscription.
+* Pressing `enter` on any of the current subscriptions will select that subscription and allow you to:
+  * [Update the subscription](#1313-update-subscription) details such as cost or plan duration.
+  * Set up or modify the [reminder](#132-reminders) for this subscription.
 * Below the list of subscriptions, or if you have not already added some, you will see an option to [add a new subscription](#1312-adding-new-subscriptions).

 ##### 1.3.1.2 Adding New Subscriptions
 Selecting this option will allow you to add a new subscription to your SubscriptionTracker account.